-Approximately 22% of Metro's revenues are derived from fare collection and advertising, while 78% are from outside operating assistance.
-New York State is the Authority's largest investor providing 48% of operating assistance while 34% comes from local sources and 18% from the federal government.
+Approximately 26% of Metro's revenues are derived from fare collection and advertising, while 74% are from outside operating assistance.
+New York State is the Authority's largest investor providing 49% of operating assistance while 33% comes from local sources and 18% from the federal government.
 Any changes in these funding sources can have a significant impact on Authority operations.

-As part of Metro's Blueprint for the Future, in addition to stabilizing government assistance, strategic plans concentrate on revenue generation, cost control, increasing organizational liquidity, technological improvements, operational changes such as implementation of a new fare box collection system, providing more flexible fare structures, improving service standards, continuing to engage the public with the Citizens Advisory Committee and workforce development.
+As part of Metro's Blueprint for the Future, in addition to stabilizing government assistance, our strategic plans concentrate on revenue generation, cost control, increasing organizational liquidity, technological improvements, operational changes such as implementation of a new fare box collection system, providing more flexible fare structures, improving service standards, continuing to engage the public with the Citizens Advisory Committee and developing our workforce.

 The property surrounding the Metro Rail system has seen significant office, retail, housing and entertainment development in the past few years.
-The Buffalo Niagara Medical Campus (BNMC), a consortium of the region's top health care, education, and research institutions, is located adjacent to the Allen-Medical Campus station.
-More than 16,000 people currently work, volunteer or study every day at the BNMC after John R. Oishei Children's Hospital of Buffalo and the University at Buffalo Jacobs School of Medicine moved to the campus in 2017.
-Because of the increased activity in this part of the city, ridership on the light rail system is projected to grow.
+The 120 acre Buffalo Niagara Medical Campus (BNMC), a consortium of the region's top health care, education, and research institutions, is located adjacent to the Allen-Medical Campus station.
+More than 12,000 people currently work, volunteer or study every day at the BNMC and this number will increase to 17,500 in 2017 when Women & Children's Hospital of Buffalo completes its move to the BNMC and the University at Buffalo School of Medicine opens in a new building with a reconstructed Metro Rail station inside the first floor.
+As a result, ridership on the light rail system is projected to grow.